1carew1/simple-route-mongo/README.md

 	user_id: "google-oauth2|XXXXXXXX"
 }

-Again this is very basic data.
 A nice feature for furture development would be to store saftey information regarding neighbourhoods and areas such that the user could opt to get directions the safest way possible.
 Ideally the user would also be able to add data into safety information saying whether a neighbourhood was safe or not.
-Another nice feature would be to track the user's location and store them in a seperate table so the user would be able to see where they have been and also if anyone was using their account when they should not have been.

-## App Component Design.

-## UI Design.
+The model may be simple in design but it is heavily tested + validated and works well with the React Frontend.

-## Routing.
+## API Routing.
-+ /login - login page
+### User Preferences
-+ /about - about page
++ GET /api/v1/userPreferences - get all user preferences
-+ /home - home page of app - the Map
++ GET /api/v1/userPreferences/user_id - get user preference of specific user - this is their Auth0 profile id, not the Mongo DB _id
-+ /home/directions/:fromLocation/:toLocation - Paramaterised URL, (:fromLocation) is the starting address and (:toLocation) is the end address - returns a Map with directions based on the user's preferences
-+ /profile - logged in user's profile
-+ /logout - logout of app and directed back to login back
-+ Anything else results in the not found page
++ PUT /api/v1/userPreferences/user_id - update a user preference with the sent body - must pass validation
++ POST /api/v1/userPreferences - create a user preference with the given body - must pass validation
++ DELETE /api/v1/userPreferences/id - Delete a user preference using the Mogo DB _id value - this is not used via the Frontend but was useful to have
++ GET /api/v1/userPreferences/user_id/locations - get all locations of a specific user
++ POST /api/v1/userPreferences/user_id/locations - create a user location - must pass validation

+### Directions
 ## Extra features
+Basic Auth
+Docker
+Jenkins build

 ## Independent learning.
+Docker
+Jenkins